 WHAT YOU NEED TO KNOW:

 Experts recommend that you feed your baby only breast milk until he is 6 months old.
 Breastfeeding for the first 6 months can decrease your baby's risk for illnesses, such as allergies, asthma, and stomach problems.
 Your baby will need a vitamin D supplement soon after birth.
 Talk to your caregiver about the amount and type of vitamin D supplement that is best for your baby.
 Experts also recommend that you continue to breastfeed him until he is at least 12 months old after he starts eating solid foods.
+You can breastfeed longer if you choose to.
 Weaning means that you breastfeed your baby less or you stop breastfeeding him.
 Weaning starts naturally when your baby begins to eat solid foods because he eats less during this time.

 Write down your questions so you remember to ask them during your visits.

 Talk with your PHP about the best time to wean your baby.

 - Introducing solid foods: Weaning should begin when your baby is about 6 months old.
 Your baby may show signs that he is ready to start eating solid foods.
 He may watch others with interest when they are eating and reach for the food.
 He should be able to hold his head up and sit in a feeding chair or infant seat.

 - Weaning from breast milk: Your baby needs nutrients from breast milk until he is at least 12 months old.
 If you choose to stop breastfeeding your baby before he is 12 months old, you will need to bottle-feed him formula.
 His body needs the nutrients that breast milk and formula provide until he is 12 months old.

 Some problems that may occur with early weaning include the following: